denten-books/plain-text/2-device.md

 technique seeks to connect the ideational content of the text with its outward, material contexts.

-There will be little new in this sentiment for a medieval scholar or the scholar of antiquity.
+Modern reader takes print for granted.
+Tactility.
+The child that swipes.
 The farther removed we are historically from the object of analysis, the more foreign the dynamics of meaning formation, and the more complete the critical description of technique.
 Thus to understand the palimpsests of Medieval Spain for example we must know something (among many things) about the physical properties of parchment, the storage and the circulation of codices, and the practices of reading and authorial patronage.
 The modern reader has the luxury of taking print for granted.
 The material conditions associated with the Gutenberg press are simply assumed to be known and transparent.
 Even for Lubbock, the book and the novel are synonymous.
 I would not be the first scholar to point out the dangers of ignoring the material specificity of the literary artifact.
-Johanna Drucker, Jerome McGann, Katherine Hayles, and Wendy Chun have all made a similar case at one time or another [@drucker_digital_2001; @mcgann_radiant_2001;
+Johanna Drucker, Jerome McGann, Katherine Hayles, and Wendy Chun have all made a similar case at one time or another [@drucker_digital_2001; @mcgann_radiant_2001; @chun_enduring_2008;
-@chun_enduring_2008; @hayles_how_2012].
+@hayles_how_2012].
 The analysis of the computational metaphor brings attention to the gravity of the situation.
 Simulated text appears to us in the guise of the print metaphor.
 By such means one system of symbolic exchange is subsumed by another.
 We would like to believe, with Lubbock and Benjamin, in the power of literary analysis to construct a bridge from ideation to material context: from thought to thing, from novel to book, from words and sentences to shape and design.
 But the simulation seals the diegetic, intra-textual world within the device, further obscuring the relationship between the book as an idea and the book as an object and a commodity.
-To mistake the illusion of print for print prevents us from the already difficult task of examining the particulates of received technological
-inheritance: "to scrutinize the patterns that technics give to life, and to make new choices on the basis of that critique" [@winner_autonomous_1978, 83].
+To mistake the illusion of print for print prevents us from the already difficult task of examining the particulates of received technological inheritance: "to scrutinize the patterns that technics give to life, and to make new choices on the basis of that critique" [@winner_autonomous_1978, 83].

 Habit hides the peculiarity of our everyday interfaces with the digital word.
 We read at the surface; we etch inscriptions deep within the bowels of a